MeloenCoding/clerk/README.md

 #### A multi-platform todo-list cli-application

 ## Usage
-Before you download this program you should have a

 The use of this application is pretty simple.
-You should first download it from the latest release.
+You should first download the latest release.

 If you're on windows you could just install the clerk.exe and your pretty much done.